peretz/FullStackFoundationsFinalProject/README.md

 In order to learn these concepts, the project implements a Restaurants and Menu management system.

+NOTE: For styling, we used the bootstrap framework.
+This is not part of this code but make styling very easy.
 ## File Structure.

 There are four files: